 Vocabulary Practice with Weird News

-Weird News podcasts are 30-second stories that are funny, unexpected, and engaging.
+Weird News are 30-second stories that are funny, unexpected, and engaging.
 Each quick story has several highlighted vocabulary words incorporated into comprehension and discussion questions.
 For example, Cat’s Great Escape or Beekeeper Police Unit offers intrigue, humor, and great opportunities to learn academic vocabulary in context.

 Integrate Podcasts into Elementary Instruction